 Expected results Performance indicators Target 2009 Objective 1 • TFV staff in place both in the field and at HQ.
 All staff on board.
 100% Grant management systems, performance monitoring systems, and reporting in place.
-Strategic planning process completed and Grants management strengthened and donor reporting procedures put in place by the TFV. () annual work plan developed.
+State in the circumstance of the control of the circumstance of the circum Grants management strengthened and donor reporting procedures put in place by the TFV. () Strategic planning process completed and annual work plan developed.
 Resources allocated to projects based on the Open tender and proposal review strengthened. () above frameworks.
 Number of grants issued. () Level of funding earmarked for approved projects. () Development of projects proposed by the Board of Directors to use resources for the benefit of victims under the jurisdiction of the Court (rule 98.5 of the Rules of Procedure and Evidence). () Three-year strategic plan with performance monitoring plan, and annual work plan in place.
 Objective 2 • Regular forums with partners.
 Number of forums/participants. () • Expansion of the network of partners.
-Number of partners. () • Increased resource mobilization levels.
+Number of partners. () Increased resource mobilization levels.
 Amount of contributions received.
 Double Funds Value New communication materials and website launched.
 Transparent and open communication ensured with the general public. () • Effective cooperation between the Fund and the Court.
-Implementation of effective systems and procedures for cooperation with the Court. () Objective 3 Increase advocacy for the TFV and victims Effective publicity for the Trust Fund. () issues through electronic, traditional, political and other forums.
+Implementation of effective systems and procedures for cooperation with the Court. () Objective 3 • Increase advocacy for the TFV and victims Effective publicity for the Trust Fund. () issues through electronic, traditional, political and other forums.
 Effective social mobilization. () and other forums.
-Number of individuals reached. () Objective 4 Direct participation of victims in the Number of forums with victims. () determination of their needs and in the implementation of the solutions.
-Number of monthly visits by TFV staff/partners. () Assessments conducted in CAR and Darfur.Targeted but systemic support and project Improved livelihoods of victims supported. () oversight - scaling up existing projects in Northern Uganda and the DRC, new projects in CAR and Darfur.
-New projects launched in two new countries (40 additional projects) including managing Chamber 40 Develop implementation strategy for delivering reparations. notifications. • Increasing support and technical 40 Close coordination with other partners intervening in the area/sector. assistance to current projects (40 projects).
-Compliance with budget and programme objectives/milestones.
-Consultation sessions convened for developing reparations implementation strategy and strategy in place. () Annual compliance with budget limits, programme objectives and donor 100%
+Number of individuals reached. () Objective 4 • Direct participation of victims in the Number of forums with victims. () determination of their needs and in the implementation of the solutions.
+Number of monthly visits by TFV staff/partners. () Assessments conducted in CAR and Darfur.
+Targeted but systemic support and project Improved livelihoods of victims supported. () oversight - scaling up existing projects in Northern Uganda and the DRC, new projects in CAR and Darfur.
+New projects launched in two new countries (40 additional projects) including managing Chamber 40 • Develop implementation strategy for delivering reparations. notifications. • Increasing support and technical 40 • Close coordination with other partners intervening in the area/sector. assistance to current projects (40 projects). • Compliance with budget and programme objectives/milestones.
+Consultation sessions convened for developing reparations implementation strategy and strategy in place. () Annual compliance with budget limits, programme objectives and donor agreements.
+100%